-(C) Directors' Indemnity and Insurance
+(C) Directors' and Officers Liability Insurance

-The company has insured all its directors against liabilities to other parties (except the company or a related party of the company) that may arise from their positions as directors.
+The company has insured all its directors and officers against liabilities to other parties (except the company or a related party of the company) that may arise from their positions as directors and officers.
 The insurance does not cover liabilities arising from criminal actions.